AllanNiwagaba/UgandaCoffeeExports/README.md

 This project analyzes **Uganda’s coffee export performance**.The goal is to analyze trends in export **volumes**and **Export revenue** with insights segmented by coffee type.
 It also explores the **Top** **Coffee destinations**, **Exporting companies** and **Coffee Buyers**.

-The project leverages **Microsoft Excel** for data cleaning and transformation, and **Power BI** for building interactive dashboards that enable users to explore export patterns over time.By maintaining and updating this project regularly, it serves as a living tool for monitoring Uganda’s coffee trade performance—useful for stakeholders, analysts, and policy makers.
+The project leverages **Microsoft Excel** for data cleaning and transformation, and **Power BI** for analysis and building interactive dashboards that enable users to explore export patterns over time.By maintaining and updating this project regularly, it serves as a living tool for monitoring Uganda’s coffee trade performance, useful for stakeholders, policy makers and the general public.

 ## Data Sources